 The answer is simple ... it's completely up to you.

-If you believe Pablo Casals who said "to retire is to die" the answer would probably be "not now, lets rather stick around awhile"!
+If you believe Pablo Casals who said "to retire is to die" the answer would probably be "not now, I'd rather stick around for awhile!"

 So although you can choose to "retire" whenever you want to … a successful retirement is best achieved through careful planning.
 If you take control and achieve your pre-set goals you'll have a purposeful and gratifying retirement... not just another helpless retirement victim.